fagan2888/cs_205_project/README.md

 1. Upload snapshot files from Cannon to AWS S3 buckets.

-2. Generate a list of snapshot files from which to search for particleIDs of interest.
+2. Generate a list of snapshot files from which to search for `particleID`s of interest.
 In our case, this consists of all of the snapshots with their complete paths.

-3. After a galaxy of interest and its corresponding supermassive black hole was identified by hand, we generated particles of interest in two ways:
+3. After a galaxy of interest and its corresponding supermassive black hole were identified by hand, generate particles of interest in two ways:

-a. we identified all gas cells that were within a certain radius of that galaxy at each snapshot
+⋅⋅a.
+Identify all gas cells within a certain radius of that galaxy at each snapshot.

-b.
-At the final snapshot we identified all tracer particles associated with the central blackhole.
-Then, at each previous snapshot we identified the position of those tracer particles whether they are associated black holes, gas, or stars.
+⋅⋅b.
+At the final snapshot, identify all tracer particles associated with the central blackhole.
+Then, at each previous snapshot, identify the position of those tracer particles whether they are associated black holes, gas, or stars.

-4. At each snapshot, the positions, masses, and densities for both 3a and 3b were saved.
+4. At each snapshot, the positions, masses, and densities for both Steps 3a and 3b were saved.

-5. Post-process for visualization using OpenMP implemented in python through pymp. <font color='red'>Particles mass distribution</font>
+5. Post-process for visualization using OpenMP implemented in Python through [`pymp`](https://github.com/classner/pymp). <font color='red'>Particles mass distribution</font>

 6. Create movie for simulation using FuncAnimation from matplotlib.